F-CAM: Full Resolution Class Activation Maps via Guided Parametric Upscaling: Results and discussion

 \textbf{Activation distribution shift: WSOL baselines with F-CAMs}.
 Fig.\ref{fig:cam-tau} shows the change in \maxboxacc and \pxap metrics with respect to ${\tau}$ over the test set using CAM* baseline compared to CAM* + ours\footnote{The rest of the methods are presented in the supplementary material.}.
-Fore \maxboxacc metric, notice that the CAM*'s functioning region is concentrated near 0 while the performance completely drops to zero when ${\tau}$ starts to increase.
-This indicates that often the optimum threshold for these method is very small.
-In the other hand, when combined with our method, \maxboxacc becomes less sensitive to ${\tau}$.
-Over \pxap metric (Fig.\ref{fig:cam-pxap-tau}), using our method improve the metric by pushing the curve to the top right corner.
-Following \cite{choe2020evaluating}, we inspect the CAM's activation distribution since they are related to defining the shape of the metrics curves (Fig.\ref{fig:cam-ac-distribution}).
+For \maxboxacc metric, notice that the CAM*'s functioning region is concentrated near 0 while the localization performance completely drops to zero when ${\tau}$ starts to increase.
+This indicates that often the optimum threshold for these methods is very small.
+On the other hand, when combined with our method, \maxboxacc becomes less sensitive to ${\tau}$.
+Over \pxap metric (Fig.\ref{fig:cam-pxap-tau}), using our method improves the metric by pushing the curve to the top right corner.
+Following \cite{choe2020evaluating}, we inspect the activation distribution of CAMs since they are related to the shape of the metrics curves (Fig.\ref{fig:cam-ac-distribution}).
 CAM* shows a single mode with high concentration of activation near zero which explains the shape of the \maxboxacc and \pxap metrics (Fig.\ref{fig:cam-tau}).
 In addition, this makes the search of the optimum threshold difficult.
-Moreover, changing slightly the threshold could lead to high variation in localization performance since the threshold is expected to separate foreground from background.
-The high concentration of activation means that the method is unable to separate both regions and reflects more uncertainty downgrading furthermore CAM's interpreability.
-In the other hand, using our method allows the appearance of a second mode near one.
+Moreover, changing the threshold slightly could lead to high variation in localization performance since the threshold is expected to separate the foreground from background.
+The single mode in the distribution means that the method is unable to separate foreground and background regions, and reflects more uncertainty in CAM interpretability.
+On the other hand, using F-CAM allows the appearance of a second mode near one.
+(Mode near zero is for background pixels, while the mode near one is for foreground pixels.)
 This second mode is more clear over OpenImages dataset.
 Moreover, both modes are sharper than CAM* alone.
-This reflects more certainty of assigning foreground and background to each pixel.
+This reflects assigning foreground and background to each pixel with more certainty.
 The reason for this behavior is that our activations are trained using cross-entropy (Eq.\ref{eq:totalloss}) which pushes activations to be certain (0/1).
 These results explain why metrics over baseline CAM* perform well only near zero with large sensitivity to thresholding while our method shows less sensitivity.
-It is important to note that CAM's activation distribution (Fig.\ref{fig:cam-ac-distribution}) is heavily influenced with the object size.
-For datasets with small objects, background pixels which are expected to have low activation will lead typically to density around zero that is higher than the density around one.
+It is important to note that CAM activation distributions (Fig.\ref{fig:cam-ac-distribution}) are heavily influenced by the object size.
+For datasets with small objects, background pixels which are expected to have low activation magnitude will lead typically to density around zero that is higher than the density around one.
 This can be observed over CUB for our method.
-In the other hand, over datasets with large objects, density around one are typically expected to be high which is observed over OpenImages using our method.
+On the other hand, over datasets with large objects, density around one is typically expected to be high which is observed over OpenImages using our method.